compbiozurich/UZH-BIO392/course-results/2020/Nathalie-Guttmann/report_unix.md

 ### 2. What is a plain text file?

--  A plain text file is a type of file, which contains only characters(letter,numeric and punctuation marks) but no specific effects such as graphs and images,  Moreover this file  is simple to use and it facilitates the portability between all operating system.
+-  A plain text file is a type of file, which contains only ASCII characters(letter,numeric and punctuation marks) but no specific effects such as graphs and images.
+Moreover this file  is simple to use and it facilitates the portability between all operating system.

 ### 3. In bioinformatics, most of the data are stored in plain text files with added syntax/structure (and commonly compressed afterwards).
 For instance, fasta or fastq, but also SAM, BED, GTF, VCF and others.
 Why is that?

--  Plain text file are rather simple file format as they don't contain any complex structures.
-This reduces its storage size but it also
+- Bioinformaticians are using this type of file format because of the small storage size, reproducibility but also for its protability.

 ### 4. How can we list files are in a directory?
 Please provide the command(s).